 If you are applying under the distance criterion, and you live outside the historic maximum offer distances, the test is likely to prove an unnecessary burden on your daughter.

 The school offers places to those who live closest.

 No. All schools have their own assessment processes.
-The schools’ bands represent averages generated from the results from those who sit the test so your daughter may be in a different band when assessed by a different school.
+The schools’ bands represent averages generated from the results from those who sit the test so your child may be in a different band when assessed by a different school.

 Yes, you can still apply.
 However, as our application numbers are so high, it is highly unlikely that your application would be successful.
 Please refer to our Admissions Policy for full details.
 Priority is given to those who sit the assessment.